rlpacheco/get_gamma/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Downloading package**

-(Step 1) Type at STATA: net from https://rlpacheco.github.io/abseff/
+(Step 1) Type at STATA: net from [https://rlpacheco.github.io/abseff/](https://rlpacheco.github.io/get_gamma/)

-(Step 2) Then type: net install abseff
+(Step 2) Then type: net install get_gamma

 Your package will be ready for use.
-For details, type: net describe abseff
+For details, type: net describe get_gamma

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Title**